Joint Tenants or Tenants in Common

 Joint Tenants

 Under joint tenancy, all co-owners have equal rights to the whole property regardless of their percentage share.
-This means that a sale or a mortgage can be made without consent from other tenants, and all owners will benefit from rent income and costs such as repairs.
+This means that a sale or a mortgage can't be made without consent from other tenants, and all owners will benefit from rent income and costs such as repairs.

 In the case of joint tenants, if one tenant dies then the remaining tenant(s) will automatically inherit the entire property as it passes directly to them.